 A reasonable assurance of marital and family stability must be a prerequisite before a married man is accepted into formation for holy orders.
 While our Seminary works to support our couples, it is unable to take direct responsibility for the success or failure of thriving marital relationships.
 It does not take formational responsibility for the wives of seminarians, and does not encumber wives with formational obligations.

-Permission should be sought and is readily granted for a married seminarian to absent himself from a liturgical service at the Seminary for the sake of his children’s participation in the E.C.F. program (and liturgical service/s) of the Byzantine Catholic parish to which the seminarian (and his family) has been assigned for Field Education.
+Permission should be sought and is readily granted for a married seminarian to absent himself from a liturgical service at the Seminary for the sake of his children’s participation in the E.C.F. program (and liturgical service/s) of the Byzantine Catholic parish which the seminarian and his family has been attending.
 The Seminary, to the degree possible and permissible by one’s hierarch, will maintain the same field education parish for the married seminarian with children in E.C.F. throughout his time in formation.
 When infant children approach the holy mysteries of initiation, it is in the field education parish or one’s home parish where these are to be sought.

 In the policies that follow, what applies to wives of seminarians will generally apply to the female partner in a recognized relationship with the intention of marriage.